-Section 20.7.
-Bonus for Actual Driving Time for CDL Equipment.
-The City agrees to pay the operator of equipment requiring the Class "A" CDL a bonus of Two Dollars (\$2.00) over the base rate for such actual driving time as is required to complete the move, and further guarantees a minimum of one (1) hour's bonus pay.
+ment.
+The City agrees to pay the operator of equipment requiring the Class "A" CDL a bonus of Two Dollars (\$2.00) over the base rate for such actual driving time as is required to complete the move, and further guarantees a minimum of one (1) hour of bonus pay.